charlax/professional-programming/README.md

 - [Joins 13 Ways](https://justinjaffray.com/joins-13-ways/?a=b)
 - [spandanb/learndb-py](https://github.com/spandanb/learndb-py): learn database internals by implementing it from scratch.
 - [SQL for the Weary](https://gvwilson.github.io/sql-tutorial/)

+### State

+- [A Map of Sync](https://stack.convex.dev/a-map-of-sync) categorizes state sync into 9 dimensions.
+  - Data model:
+    - Size: How large is the data set that a single client can access?
+    - Update rate: How often do clients send updates?
+    - Structure: Is the data rich with structure or flat and unstructured?
+  - Systems requirements:
+    - Input latency: How long can updates be delayed while maintaining a good user experience?
+    - Offline: How many interactions does the app need to support offline?
+    - Concurrent clients: How many concurrent clients will look at the same data?
+  - Programming model:
+    - Centralization: How centralized is the programming model and infrastructure?
+Flexibility: How flexible are sync policies, especially around conflict resolution?
+    - Consistency: What types of invariants can the application assert about its data model, and how strong can these invariants be?

 ### System administration